ga-wdi-boston/wdi_5_sql_crud/README.md

 ## Objectives

-By the end of this, students should be able to:
+By the end of this lesson, students should be able to:

 - Create a database table
 - Insert a row into a database table